 Procedure for Dealing with Noise Nuisance Complaints

-You can make a Noise Nuisance Complaint online, but may want to read the information on this page first.
+You can make a Noise Nuisance Complaint online, but may want to read the information on this page first or download our Noise Nuisance Procedure Leaflet.

 The following procedure has been developed to deal with the ever growing number of noise complaints received by the Council.
-Noise complaints are dealt with by the Environmental Protection Team within the Environmental Health Department.
+Noise complaints are dealt with by the Environmental Protection & Public Health Team within Public Protection Services.

 Receipt of Complaints